cartant/rxjs-tslint-rules/README.md

 ### What is it?

-`rxjs-tslint-rules` is small set of TSLint rules to help manage projects that use `rxjs/add/...` style imports.
+`rxjs-tslint-rules` is small set of TSLint rules to help manage projects that use `rxjs/add/...` imports.

 ### Why might I need it?